MultiverseLearningProducts/swe/src/bootcamp/wk2/day5.md

 * Create a project (run `npm init`) and add dependencies on  sqlite3, jest and sequelize (as per the installation instructions above)
 * Create Restaurant, Menu and Item classes
-* Add the custom Sequelize code to map each class to a database table in a new database file (ignore relationship for now)
+* Add code to map each class to a database table in a new database file (ignore relationship for now). use the `Restaurant` class above as an example.
 * Create a test based on the code above to check that your tables are created and that you can insert data into them.

 ---